HJeon139/hjeon139-mcp-outofcontext/docs/v1/tasks/08_stashing_tools.md

 ### Performance Tests

-- Test search performance (< 500ms for 32k tokens)
+- Test search performance (< 500ms for millions of tokens)
 - Test with maximum expected segments
 - Profile and optimize if needed